Hotels near Southwestern Indian Polytechnic Institute

 Which hotels near Southwestern Indian Polytechnic Institute offer free parking?

-Which hotels near Southwestern Indian Polytechnic Institute have a pool?
+Which hotels near Southwestern Indian Polytechnic Institute have an outdoor pool?

 Do hotels near Southwestern Indian Polytechnic Institute offer free Wi-Fi?